Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 ### Data Plane Limitations:

 * Group By queries
-* Language Native async i/o
+* Language Native async i/o (NO LONGER A LIMITATION)
 * Queries with COUNT from a DISTINCT subquery: SELECT COUNT (1) FROM (SELECT DISTINCT C.ID FROM C)
 * Bulk/Transactional batch processing
 * Direct TCP Mode access